 The 1926 Electricity Act

-From 1926 until 1947 when the Electricity System was nationalised, the number of generating stations was reduced to 132; These were owned by a combination of private and municipal bodies.
-According to an article in the Times both the municipal and private producers of electricity "accepted their responsibilities in making the supply of electricity an instrument of social and national service".
+From 1926 until 1947 when the Electricity System was nationalised, the number of generating stations was reduced to 132; these were owned by a combination of private and municipal bodies.

-It appears that the arrangements of the 1926 Act for creating a more effective electricity system worked well.
+The arrangements of the 1926 Act for creating a fit for purpopse electricity system were therefore highly effective.